ngocnguyen309/8-week-SQL-challenge/Case study #3-Foodie Fi/A. Data Analysis.md

 AND rank_number=2
 ```
 ![image](https://user-images.githubusercontent.com/89729029/135281540-106a672c-f5f5-4e7a-860e-228790f6b0c4.png)

+- The percentage of customers who have churned straight after their initial free trial was 9%.

 __6. What is the number and percentage of customer plans after their initial free trial?__
 ```